 TEXT © 2012 Reed V. Horth, for ROBIN RILE FINE ART

 Three sets of eyes drink in the sight of a veritable ocean of names.
-58,195 names inscribed in inch tall letters typeset over the expanse of a wall that, while it starts minutely on one edge, expands to over 10 feet tall (3 m) at its apex.
+58,195 individual names inscribed in inch-tall letters over the expanse of a wall that, while starting minutely on one edge, expands to over 10 feet tall (3 m) at its apex.
 Its length is overwhelming, stretching for 246 feet (75 m) and it envelops the viewer as if it could drown us.
 Three sets of eyes keep vigil morning, noon and night, through winter’s harsh snows and summer’s unbearable heat.
 The three sets of eyes belong to Frederick E. Hart’s (1943-1999) “Three Soldiers”.
-The wall they stare at is the Vietnam Veterans Memorial in Washington DC.
+The wall they stare at is the Vietnam Veterans Memorial in Washington DC, designed by architect Maya Ying Lin.

 Hart’s depiction of three young American servicemen was rendered with such clarity and subtlety that it created what has been called “the most successful ensemble monument in the world”.
 Each of the men stand taught and at the ready, but also apprehensively seeing into the distance.
 The lieutenant’s slightly outturned hand motions his charges to stop.
 They turn to look with him and listen for his guidance.
 Their eyes are fixed into the distance, as if scanning the horizon for a threat.
 Each of the men’s taught musculature and articulated weaponry stands at the ready for quick and decisive action.
 The three sets of eyes represent what is the best in all of us… diligence, spirit, humility, duty and in all cases… Sacrifice.